 It is further divided in two ways

-- Self-induced emf (emf which is induced in the coil due to the change of flux produced by it linking with its own turns.)
+- Self-induced electromotive force (emf which is induced in the coil due to the change of flux produced by it linking with its own turns.)

 2. DYNAMICALLY INDUCED EMF

-In dynamically induced emf the magnetic field system is kept stationary, and the conductor is moving, or the magnetic field system is moving, and the conductor is stationary thus by following either of the two process the conductor cuts across the magnetic field and the emf is induced in the coil.
+In dynamically induced electromotive force the magnetic field system is kept stationary, and the conductor is moving, or the magnetic field system is moving, and the conductor is stationary.
+Thus by following either of the two process the conductor cuts across the magnetic field and the emf is induced in the coil.